 We provide free pick up and drop off at home or school for all driving lessons.
 We have several driving packages to match any budget and need.
 Don’t see what you need?
 Give us a call and allow us to set up a driving lesson program just for you.

-Our lessons are scheduled via DriveScout Student Management System Students manage their schedules based upon instructor availability.
+Our lessons are scheduled via the DriveScout Student Management System.
+Students manage their schedules based on instructor availability.
 As a further convenience, test and email reminders and confirmations are sent to each student.

 Our instructor’s travel time is never deducted from the lesson.
 We guarantee to cover all phases of driving including expressway and all forms of parking with packages over 6 hours.

 There are never any extra or hidden charges for registration, make-up classes, or payment plan.
 When you have completed the class, and, as soon as you complete the behind-the-wheel lessons and observation if necessary, we will immediately certify you and email your DDS Initial Licensing Certification.
 Certificates are used for satisfying Joshua’s Law requirements and insurance rate reductions.

 The following areas will be covered during the DDS Road Test:

 - Parallel Parking: Park midway between two standards so that your car is not more than 18 inches from the curb.

 - Backing: Back your car for a distance of about 50 feet, at a slow rate of speed, and as straight and as smoothly as possible.
 Turn your head and look back at all times while backing.

 - Stopping for Signs or Traffic Signals: Give the proper hand or brake signal; approach in the proper lane; stop before reaching a pedestrian crosswalk, and remain stopped until you can move safely through.

 - Turnabout: Turn your car in a narrow space using two-, three- or five-point turns.